 Curiously absent from stories about companies eliminating performance ranking are quotes from those who consistently receive high rankings.
-We can assume that top performers know that others were ranked below them but we don't remember any quotes from Vanity Fair's Microsoft ranking-bashing article that reported how Microsoft's top ranked talent perceived the process.
+We can assume that top performers know that others are ranked below them but we don't remember hearing them complain about being ranked.

-There's rather clear science that says we enjoy being compared positively to others (example at 3).
-So we can assume that some portion of top ranked talent really enjoy being ranked.
+There's rather clear science that says we enjoy being compared positively to others (example at 2).
+So we can assume that some portion of top ranked talent appreciates this recognition.
 To many high performing individuals, ranking can reinforce that their efforts are focused in the right direction.

-4. Ranking Motivates
+Ranking Motivates

-While top talent will have their confidence reinforced, ranking should motivate others to up their game.
+While ranking will reinforce the confidence of top talent, it should also motivate others to raise their game.
 By definition, being ranked below the top suggests that someone is doing something better than you.

-They might be putting in more hours, building better relationships, creating more innovative solutions - they're doing something that you could do if you chose to.
+Those people might be putting in more hours, building better relationships, creating more innovative solutions, etc. They're doing something that you could do if you chose to.

 This should motivate good quality talent either intrinsically ("I'm better than that and I'll show them!") or extrinsically ("I want the rewards and recognition that others are getting").
 The ideal reaction to being ranked below your preferred point should be, "tell me what I can do to rank better next year."
-That's a strong argument for ranking - you shouldn't want to be at the bottom and should fight hard to not be there again.
+That's a strong argument for ranking - you shouldn't want to be at the bottom and should fight hard to not be there again.3